-For sequences in class F intra block copy (IBC) and hash-based motion search shall be enabled.
+For sequences in class F intra block copy (IBC), BDPCM, and hash-based motion search shall be enabled.
 A classF.cfg configuration file is provided in the cfg/per-class/ folder to enable these features.

 Sequence-specific parameters are to be found in the cfg/per-sequence/ folder.